jsmarier-courses/midterm-project-Samypoirier/mpad2003_midterm_SamyPoirier.md

 ### General Observations of the Imported Dataset

 - **Dataset Size**: Contains 11 columns and 28,539 rows, making it a sizable dataset for analysis.
 - **Initial Cleanliness**: The data appears organized, but certain fields contain `\N`, suggesting missing or undefined values that require attention.
+There are also two empty columns M and L.

 ### Specific Column Observations